 I prefer to keep the cayenne pepper out of my spiced crackers, but it pairs well with pretzels, at least in my mind.

-Spicy Pretzels with a Kick pairs well with beer because of the kick.
+Spicy ranch pretzels also pair well with beer because of the kick.
 I like to serve these when we are having a few folks over to watch football games.